- SENATORS' STATEMENTS

 Still, I do question the approach.
 I can assure you that I met with Senator Chaput whenever we wanted to do so.
 The suggestions I made this afternoon were also made to her at that time.

-I want to be absolutely sure that this is the approach that Senator Chaput wanted to use and that she was considering other approaches.
+I want to be absolutely sure that this is the approach that Senator Chaput wanted to use and that other approaches are considered.

 The idea of meeting the minister and working with him is not new.
 I just want to suggest a common-sense approach to my colleague.
 I worked with the minister.
 I remember that, on many occasions, when I took an interest in private members' bills, I would meet with ministers, even when a Liberal government was in office.
 I do the same now, even though it is a Conservative government.
 We are not required to do it.
 Anyone in this chamber can, at any time, introduce a bill without having mentioned it to anyone.
 Everyone has that right, but it is a good idea to consult with the minister, because it is the minister who must present the bill to his cabinet colleagues.
 There is no better way to defend a bill than to be thorough.
 In my opinion, such an approach was not followed.